zoka/ringMon/README.md

 ringMon can be very useful to provide nREPL access to cloud services such as Heroku.
-Heroku has restriction of one server socket per web app, so the convenient way to share nREPL communication with normal web server traffic was to implement ringMOn as a Ring middleware.
+Heroku has restriction of one server socket per web app, so the convenient way to share nREPL communication with normal web server traffic was to implement ringMon as a Ring middleware.

 The communication path for request from browser to nREPL server is: